Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Minter's second tree project, In the Voice of Trees, at the Coastal Maine Botanical Garden, consists of seven cedar trunks stripped of their branches and bound together as a single entity.
 The trunks symbolize “Sticks in a bundle are unbreakable,” a West African proverb that speaks to the strength of social cohesion and cooperation in community life.

-As in Milwaukee, the Maine tree project engaged the community in the creation of beads; however, in Maine, the beads were molded from clay, another earth element, rather than carved from the wood of dead trees.
+As in Milwaukee, the Maine tree project engaged the community in the creation of beads however in Maine the beads were molded from clay, another earth element, not carved from wood.

-Born in 1961, Daniel Minter’s early life was shaped by a challenging Jim Crow environment and spiritualized by the collective wisdom of his elders.
+Born in 1961, Daniel Minter’s early life was shaped by Jim Crow rule and spiritualized by the collective wisdom of his elders.
 His initial works, depictions of southern black farmers, were a direct reflection of his intent to project the people and environmental orientation of his past into the future.

 Even after moving to cities, Minter couldn't get away from his formative understanding of the world.
 “I was not willing to alter myself to something that was not of myself.”